Code-Institute-Submissions/project3-8/README.md

 # FULLSTACK CRM

 ## Project Purpose
-The purpose of this project is to deliver a website that showcases the technology we have been learning and to incorporate a form that allows customers specify a brief for a full stack development and an admin back end to reply and edit the quotes.
+The purpose of this project is to deliver a website that showcases the technology we have been learning and to incorporate a form that allows customers specify a brief for a full stack development.
+The site has an admin back end to reply and edit the quotes.
 The 'CRM' system will be a number of forms that the customer can enter a brief for a full stack development project.
-The system back end allows the comany FULLSTACK to view ,edit and respond to the project briefs recieved.
+The system back end allows the company FULLSTACK to view ,edit and respond to the project briefs recieved.
 The peoject quotes are kept in a mongo DB and can be upadted and emails sent to the customer with further information on the project.
 The website is aimed at companies requiring full stack development services.
+The portfolio feature lists a number of full stack tech and further information is available by selecting a card.

 ##  UX - User Experience